- more info

 - February 2010

-Tagsagriculture asia california caribbean central america children Côte d'Ivoire east africa education faces farming girls health care honduras Ivory Coast journalism kenya kids kisumu landscape mexico nicaragua nile panorama people Peru photo photography photos response magazine rwanda se asia sierra leone south america texas travel umw united methodist women usa video website West Africa woman women yucatan peninsula
+Tagsafrica agriculture asia california caribbean central america children Côte d'Ivoire east africa education farming girls health care Ivory Coast journalism kenya kids landscape latin america magazine article mexico nicaragua nile panorama Peru photo photography photos portraits response magazine se asia sierra leone south america travel umw united methodist women usa video website West Africa woman women wordpress youth yucatan peninsula

 - Alessandra on Photo: Men and Boys with colorful turbans riding motorcycles, Chau Mahla District, Rajasthan, India.